S3b-sudo/Android-Tools/README.md

 This tool has some functions that may cause damage to your device, I am not responsible if that happens.
 Use this tool responsibly.

+Only use this tool on your own devices or on a device with permission from its owner.

 # Download
 On Linux: